Key Breed Facts

 Their feet are well padded and round in shape with a good amount of feathering in between their toes.
 Tails are set low and are moderately long which dogs carry level to their backs, but never above.
 Their tails are thickest at the root, but taper to the tip and are nicely feathered.
 When excited or alert, a Sussex Spaniels wags their tail in a very lively manner which is one of their endearing traits.

 When it comes to their coat, the Sussex Spaniel has a profuse, flat top coat with a good amount of softer, denser undercoat.
 Their ears are covered with wavy and much softer hair with their forequarters as well as their hindquarters being moderately feathered too.
-The only accepted breed colour is as follows:
+The only accepted breed colour for Kennel Club registration is as follows:

 Unlike other gundogs, the Sussex Spaniel likes to let an owner know when they have found something or when they are excited about anything.
 As such they are known to bark which is something deeply embedded in their working psyche.
 They have a very calm and kind disposition and like to do things at their own slower pace which is another unusual trait for a spaniel.
 They love being part of a family and are just as happy in a home environment as they are working in the field which is one of the reasons why they make such wonderful family pets and companions.